OnePlaceLive Scenarios Unleashed: Project Management

-To create the Active Projects item we can simple rename our All Projects Central Register profile item, we then need to specify the Central Register Query to limit the projects to just those with an Active state of Yes.
+To create the Active Projects item we can simply rename our All Projects Central Register profile item, we then need to specify the Central Register Query to limit the projects to just those with an Active state of Yes.
 How do we achieve this?
-The OnePlaceLive client makes it super easy, as you can have it write the query for you based off any view that exists in the Central Register list.
+The OnePlaceLive client makes it super easy, as you can have it write the query for you based on any view that exists in the Central Register list.
 So let's go to the Project Register list in the Project Management Office site and create a view showing Active Projects.

-Now in the OnePlaceLive client we can use the "Base query on Central Register view" button to select the Active Projects view we just created and the query is written for us.
+Now in the OnePlaceLive client, we can use the "Base query on Central Register view" button to select the Active Projects view we just created and the query is written for us.

 Note that this is a one-time export of the query from the view.
 If you modify the view, the changes won't be automatically reflected in the solution profile item.
 You are free to then modify or extend the query, or you could enter the CAML query directly without basing it on an existing view.

-Here's the result from the users perspective, we now see a much smaller and more relevant list of projects which over time shouldn't grow as the company typically has 10-15 active projects at any one time.
+Here's the result from the user's perspective, we now see a much smaller and more relevant list of projects which over time shouldn't grow as the company typically has 10-15 active projects at any one time.

-If the company grows and has capacity to have more active projects then we could look at using other project metadata to keep the list of projects manageable.
+If the company grows and has the capacity to have more active projects then we could look at using other project metadata to keep the list of projects manageable.
 Perhaps they expand their market into a different area, we could then split projects by area and have solution profile items per area such as Active Projects (Green Lake area) and Active Projects (Blue Hills area).

 This partially solves our scalability challenge, but we still need to be able to get to those inactive projects if we need to.
-Unlike the active projects, the number of inactive projects is just going to keep growing.
+Unlike active projects, the number of inactive projects is just going to keep growing.
 In time we will have hundreds or even thousands of inactive projects.
-Eventually (when we get up into the thousands of projects) we will start to hit SharePoint threshold limits and we simple can't show that many projects in a single list (not that it would be very useable anyway!).
+Eventually (when we get up into the thousands of projects) we will start to hit SharePoint threshold limits and we simply can't show that many projects in a single list (not that it would be very useable anyway!).
 This is the perfect use of a Search Location profile item.
 The Search Location item allows us to use the SharePoint Search service to find SharePoint hierarchy (Site Collections, Sites, Lists, Libraries, Document Sets, Folders) and present these results to the user.
 So let's add an All Projects search location to our solution profile.

-Here's the result from the users perspective.
-When they select the All Projects location an initial search is performed which executes the base search query we configured (all web sites), and returns the first 25 results.
+Here's the result from the user's perspective.
+When they select the All Projects location an initial search is performed which executes the base search query we configured (all websites) and returns the first 25 results.

-The user can then enter a free text query to refine the search results and locate the project.
+The user can then enter a free-text query to refine the search results and locate the project.